GiangNguyen06/UvA-Masters-Thesis-UAV/README.md

 ---

-## What This Thesis Is About
+## What This Research Is About

 Thermal infrared UAV detectors must remain accurate as operational datasets evolve.
 Sequential fine-tuning on a new dataset destroys performance on previous ones — a phenomenon called catastrophic forgetting.
-This thesis trains YOLOMG through a three-stage curriculum of increasing scale difficulty, measures precisely *when*, *how much*, and *why* forgetting happens, and proposes Scale-Stratified Herding as a targeted remedy.
+This research trains YOLOMG through a three-stage curriculum of increasing scale difficulty, measures precisely *when*, *how much*, and *why* forgetting happens, and proposes Scale-Stratified Herding as a targeted remedy.

 **Core finding:** Scale-distribution shift (Stage 3, CST Anti-UAV: 97.7% tiny/small targets, 0% large) causes **18× more forgetting** than cross-domain adaptation (Stage 2, Anti-UAV410).
-The mechanism is **gradient starvation** — learnable-parameter cosine similarity S2→S3 is 0.987 (weights barely moved) yet T1 mAP collapses from 0.640 to 0.068.
+Inter-stage cosine similarity is 0.967 over all parameters (0.987 over gradient-updated weights alone) — weights barely moved — yet T1 mAP collapses from 0.640 to 0.068.
 Large-target detection reaches 0.000 mAP within the first training epoch.
-BN running statistics drift 2× more than gradient-updated weights (L2-rel ≈ 0.24 vs 0.12), confirming that the network re-estimates normalisation stats for CST's tiny-target distribution while conv weights remain largely unchanged.
+The evidence is consistent with a **scale-conditioned gradient imbalance** — a refinement of gradient starvation — as a candidate forgetting mechanism: the large stratum receives no positive gradient signal from CST's distribution, while BatchNorm running statistics drift roughly 2× more than the trained weights (L2-rel ≈ 0.24 vs 0.12), suggesting the network adapts its normalisation to the new distribution while the gradient-updated parameters remain largely unchanged.

 ---